Mike Timlin: Career totals

 Timlin wore uniform number 40 with Toronto, Seattle, and Baltimore.
 When he was traded to St. Louis in 2000, uniform number 40 was already in use by Andy Benes, so Timlin changed to uniform number 50.
 He later kept that number with Philadelphia and Boston.
 Timlin was ejected twice in his MLB career, both times during the 2002 season.

 Timlin was also a member of the United States national baseball team that competed in the 2006 World Baseball Classic.

+Pitching style

+Listed at 6 ft 4 in and 205 lb, Timlin threw and batted right-handed.
+He was known for his sinking fastball that reached 94 mph.
+His sinker and slider had a downward break, inducing a significant number of ground balls.

 Honors

 Timlin was the 2007 recipient of the Lou Gehrig Memorial Award, which is awarded annually to an MLB player who has made exemplary contributions to "both his community and philanthropy."

 On April 19, 2009, Timlin was honored by the Red Sox, throwing out the ceremonial first pitch on "Mike Timlin Day" at Fenway Park.

 In 2010, Timlin was inducted to Southwestern University's Hall of Fame.